Flash-X/Flash-X-docs/docs/source/Eos.rst

 For the Helmholtz equation of state, the table-lookup algorithm requires a given temperature and density.
 When temperature or internal energy are supplied as the input parameter, an iterative solution is found.
-Therefore, no matter what mode is selected for input, the best initial value of temperature should be provided to speed convergence of the iterations.
-The iterative solver is controlled by two runtime parameters and which define the maximum number of iterations and convergence tolerance.
-An additional runtime parameter for , , indicates whether or not to apply Coulomb corrections.
+Therefore, no matter what mode is selected for ``Helmholtz`` input, the best initial value of temperature should be provided to speed convergence of the iterations.
+The iterative solver is controlled by two runtime parameters ``Eos/eos_maxNewton`` and ``Eos/eos_tolerance`` which define the maximum number of iterations and convergence tolerance.
+An additional runtime parameter for ``Helmholtz``, ``Eos/eos_coulumbMult``, indicates whether or not to apply Coulomb corrections.
 In some regions of the :math:`\rho`-:math:`T` plane, the approximations made in the Coulomb corrections may be invalid and result in negative pressures.
-When the parameter is set to zero, the Coulomb corrections are not applied.
+When the parameter ``eos_coulombMult`` is set to zero, the Coulomb corrections are not applied.

 .. _`Sec:Eos Wrapper`:

 Direct and Wrapped Calls
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The primary function in the Eos unit operates on a vector, taking
+The primary function in the ``Eos`` unit operates on a vector, taking
 density, composition, and either temperature, internal energy, or
 pressure as input, and returning :math:`\gamma_1`, and either the
 pressure, temperature or internal energy (whichever was not used as